optimax/scriban/readme.md

 Scriban has been available for a while as a NuGet package: [![NuGet](https://img.shields.io/nuget/v/Scriban.svg)](https://www.nuget.org/packages/Scriban/).
 Scriptic is not available on NuGet yet.

+Scriptic is still very much work-in-progress.
+It hasn't achieved the same level of stability and maturity as Scriban.
+That said, Scriptic is just a minor extension of Scriban, so it enjoys a lot of the benefits of its mature code base.
+We may have inadvertently broken something, though...
+Anyway, we use Scriptic for production work.
+YMMV.
+Use at your own risk.

 ## Benchmarks

 **Scriptic/Scriban is blazing fast**!
 For more details, you can check the [benchmarks document](doc/benchmarks.md).